philterd/philter/docs/docs/dashboard.md

 *   **Change Passwords**: Update a user's password.
 *   **Set Roles**: Change a user's role to `admin` or `user`.
 Note that users cannot change their own role.
 *   **Delete Users**: Remove user accounts.
 This will also delete all of the user's data, including API keys, contexts, policies, and ledger entries.
 Users cannot delete their own account.

+### Audit Log

+Administrators can review and export Philter's [audit log](auditing.md) from **Admin → Audit Log**.
+The audit log records security-relevant actions: authentication failures, user and API-key changes, policy changes, redaction and ledger activity, and account-configuration changes.
+Choose a **From** and **To** date (a range of up to 30 days) and click **Download Audit Log (CSV)** to export the events for compliance review or incident investigation.
+Audit events never contain sensitive values.
+See [Auditing](auditing.md) for the full list of recorded events and the export details.

 ### Settings and Webhooks